-- The concrete is poured, screeded, bull floated and edged as normal.
+- Pour, screed, bull float and edge the concrete as normal.
 Stenciling can begin immediately thereafter.

-- The stencil is unrolled and stretched across the slab by two people on opposite sides.
-It is cut from the roll with scissors.
-The stencil is laid atop the slab and plastered to the wet surface with a special roller, making sure it’s securely stuck down so that no color can get beneath it.
-The process is repeated, overlapping the previous piece of stencil by one “mortar joint.”
-Continue until the slab is covered.
+- Unroll and stretch the stencil across the slab with two people on opposite sides.
+Cut from the roll with scissors.
+Lay the stencil atop the slab and plaster it to the wet surface with a special roller, making sure it’s securely stuck down so that no color can get beneath it.
+Repeat the process, overlapping the previous piece of stencil by one “mortar joint.”
+Continue covering the entire slab.

-- When all the stencil sections are placed and stuck down, dry shake color hardener is applied and floated into the surface.
+- Once complete with the stencil section placement, apply dry shake color hardener and float into the surface.
 The stencil masks the color from the “mortar joints” so they will remain gray.
-Do not work the stencil into the concrete or it will be embedded too deeply and cause problems.
+Do not work the stencil into the concrete or you run the risk of embedding it too deeply and create problems.
 The stencil should remain on the surface, not under it.

-- Release agent (either clear liquid or antiquing powder release) is applied to the surface.
+- Apply release agent (either clear liquid or antiquing powder release) to the surface.

-- A textured roller is passed over the slab.
+- Pass a texture roller over the slab.
 It is helpful to do this in random directions to minimize obvious repetition of texture.

-- As soon as texturing is complete, the stencil is removed by two people on opposing sides of the slab, starting with the last piece of stencil placed.
-The stencil is lifted straight up so as not to drag it, and is carried off the end of the slab and discarded.
-Repeat until the entire stencil is removed.
+- As soon as texturing is complete, remove the stencil using two people on opposing sides of the slab, starting with the last piece of stencil placed.
+Lit the stencil straight up so as not to drag it, carry it off the end of the slab to discard.
+Repeat steps to remove the entire stencil.